ophub/amlogic-s9xxx-armbian/build-armbian/README.md

 The files stored here are related files that need to be used when packaging Armbian.
 The `common-files` directory is a general file, and the `platform-files` directory is a differentiated file for each platform.

+The required firmware will be automatically downloaded from the [ophub/firmware](https://github.com/ophub/firmware) repository to the `common-files/usr/lib/firmware` directory.

 ## documents

 Here are the Armbian documentation.